 Applicable regulation provides a specific VAT exemption for projects funded by irreversible funds from foreign donors, including international financial institutions, as well as EU – funded projects.

-The procedure for direct exemption from VAT on the turnover of goods and services and the imports of goods for the implementation of projects financed with funds obtained by a contract for donation concluded between the Republic of Macedonia and foreign donors, is applied if the contract stipulates that the taxes will not be paid with the obtained funds.
+The procedure for direct exemption from VAT on the turnover of goods and services and the imports of goods for the implementation of projects financed with funds obtained by a contract for donation concluded between the Republic of North Macedonia and foreign donors, is applied if the contract stipulates that the taxes will not be paid with the obtained funds.

-With respect to projects that are financed within the Instrument for Pre-Accession Assistance (“IPA”) and are implemented under decentralized management, the tax exemption also applies only to the portion of funds from the national co-financing provided from the Budget of the Republic of Macedonia, from its own resources or from other sources of funding.
+With respect to projects that are financed within the Instrument for Pre-Accession Assistance (“IPA”) and are implemented under decentralized management, the tax exemption also applies to the portion of funds from the national co-financing provided from the Budget of the Republic of North Macedonia, from its own resources or from other sources of funding.

 In order to use the tax exemption, the entity implementing the project should register the project at the Secretariat for European Affairs in the scope of the Government.
 Once the project is registered by the Government, the entity implementing the project should obtain a special tax number of the project by submitting an application for registration of the project as taxpayer to the competent office of the Public Revenue Office.

 For the changes intended for the implementation of projects funded by foreign donors and IPA funds, the taxpayer is obliged to issue an invoice which contains a serial number assigned by the Public Revenue Office.
 The taxpayer before issuing an invoice for the use of tax exemption must report the turnover electronically to the Public Revenue Office.